nf-core/website/src/content/events/2024/hackathon-march-2024/usa-sanfrancisco.md

 ---
 title: Hackathon - March 2024 (San Francisco)
 subtitle: Local node of the nf-core hackathon at the Superfluid office in South San Francisco
-subtitle: Local node of the nf-core hackathon in San Francisco
 type: hackathon
 startDate: '2024-03-18'
 startTime: '10:00-06:00'